 When Hunger Strikes

-Depending upon your location when hunger strikes there are many, many excellent choices: Amado – Try the Firefly in the Amado Territory.
+Depending upon your location when hunger strikes there are many, many excellent choices: Amado – Try the iconic Longhorn Grill & Saloon right off the Arivaca exit on i19.
+It's picturesque facade, great service and fantastic food is a perfect choice for all ages.
 Tubac – Try The Stables or Dos Silos at the Tubac Golf Resort or Melio’s Ristorante, Shelby’s or Elvira’s, Wisdom's Dos!, Italian Peasant, or Habanero's in the town of Tubac.
 Carmen/Tumacacori – Try Wisdom’s Café or Abe's Tumacacori Bar for drinks.
 Rio Rico – For breakfast and lunch, Nickel's Diner or for delicious Mexican fish dishes try Las Bocanitas.
-You can also get fabulous pizza at the new Pizza y Vino in Rio Rico.
-Nogales, AZ – For dinner try Mr. C’s, Las Vigas, Oki Roki, Tacos y Tarros for ribs and burgers or Tito's Italian Eatery for a great patio and service.
+You can also get fabulous pizza at the new Hendrix in Rio Rico.
+Nogales, AZ – For dinner try Mr. C’s, Las Vigas, Oki Roki, Tacos y Tarros for ribs and burgers or Tito's Italian Eatery for a great patio and great service.
 Nogales, Sonora, Mexico – An excellent choice is La Roca on Calle Elias of try the newly redecorated bar at the Fray Marcos Hotel.
 Patagonia – Try the Velvet Elvis (one of the Governor’s Arizona Treasures) or the Gathering Grounds, the Home Plate or the Wagon Wheel.
 Sonoita – Try the Café Sonoita and The Steak Out.

 Fruit of the Vine